Padres finalize deal acquiring ace Blake Snell from Rays

 Mike Clevinger, acquired from Cleveland in August, isn’t expected back from Tommy John surgery until 2022, but the Padres have other quality starters in Dinelson Lamet and Chris Paddack.
 Left-hander MacKenzie Gore is one of baseball’s top pitching prospects, the jewel of a deep farm system.

-San Diego acquired Darvish and catcher Victor Caratini from the Cubs later Tuesday for right-hander Zach Davies, infielders Reginald Preciado and Yeison Santana, and outfielders Owen Caissie and Ismael Mena.
+San Diego acquired Darvish and catcher Victor Caratini from the Cubs later Tuesday for right-hander Zach Davies and four young minor league prospects: infielders Reginald Preciado and Yeison Santana, and outfielders Owen Caissie and Ismael Mena.

 Among all left-handed starters in the majors last year, Snell ranked first in strikeout percentage (31%) and sixth in ERA.